MicroFocus/universal-discovery-cmdb-samples/README.md

    java -cp target/sample-1.0-SNAPSHOT-jar-with-dependencies.jar com.microfocus.ucmdb.rest.sample.quickstart.LogInToUCMDB
    ```
 2. Provide necessary information when prompted, for example, hostname/IP of the UCMDB server, port of the UCMDB server, username, and password.
-3. The response shows that the sample code has connected to the UCMDB server successfully, and you should see the 'LOG IN TO SERVER' as well as the token retured.
+3. The response shows that the sample code has connected to the UCMDB server successfully, and you should see the `LOG IN TO SERVER` message as well as the token retured.
-   Then you can need this token for REST API operations.
+   Then you can use this token for REST API operations.

 ### Discovery
-* Create a zone for AWS Discovery
+* **Create a zone for AWS Discovery**

   This sample case shows how to create a zone for AWS discovery with REST API.

   1. Go to the project root folder on your local mahine, and open the following file:
-     data\payload\CreateAWSZone_1.json
+     **data\payload\CreateAWSZone_1.json**

   2. Modify the AWS credential parameters' values as necessary, and save the file.